 Divide the chicken thighs and legs evenly into the zipper lock style bags, and ladle the brine into the bags.

 Place the bags into a disposable tray, and slide it into the refrigerator.
-This should sit in its juices for a minimum of 12 hours, and ideally up to 24 hours.
+For the best results, this should sit in its juices for a minimum of 12 hours, and ideally up to 24 hours.
+If you are in a hurry, let them brine for at least 3 hours.

 - Also Read: An Ultimate Chicken Brining Guide